Horizontal Technology Landscape of IoT Stack – Sensor to Cloud

 SDN GATEWAY

 With Industrial IoT, the intelligence is being pushed to the gateway.
-Many industrial enterprises do not want to send the data to the cloud sighting issues including security, cost, latency and simply non-availability of network like in remote oil & gas situations.
+Many industrial do not want to send the data to the cloud sighting issues including security, cost, latency and simply non-availability of network like in remote oil & gas situations.
 Multi-protocol Software Defined Networking (SDN) based gateways which can translate multiple protocols both North and South of the IoT stack, deployment of more servers at the gateway or aggregation point for storing and analyzing sensor data and a scaled down version of the Cloud platform along with analytics are the trends.
 Various standardization efforts are on with Fog Consortium and Rooftop Computing, while companies like Foghorn and even Microsoft Azure now has a edge version.

 Proliferation of IoT Platforms